How are PTO hours accumulated?

 What does 20 days PTO mean?

-20 days PTO means that the employee has twenty days of paid time off.
+20 days PTO means that the employee has twenty days of paid time off to use as vacation days or sick time.
 They will take the twenty days in line with the company’s PTO policy; for instance, they may be able to take the time off all at once (twenty consecutive days) or have to break it up into smaller chunks.
-20 days is effectively the same as ‘four weeks’ if the company follows the usual Monday – Friday schedule.
+20 days is effectively the same as ‘four workweeks’ if the company follows the usual Monday – Friday schedule.

 What does accrued PTO mean?